-If you thought computers pre-internet where over-sized pieces of junk, then think again, because there’s nothing obsolete about the captivating Living Computers: Museum + Labs.
-Located in the city’s industrial district, the museum honors the history of computing with the world’s largest collection of fully restored (and usable) supercomputers, mainframes, minicomputers, and microcomputers.
+If you thought computers pre-internet were oversized pieces of junk, then think again, because there’s nothing obsolete about the captivating Living Computers: Museum + Labs.
+Located at the city’s industrial district, the museum honors the history of computing with the world’s largest collection of fully restored (and usable) supercomputers, mainframes, minicomputers, and microcomputers.
 Even if you can’t remember blinking green cursors and black, app-free screens, this museum has something for you.
 A new main gallery offers direct experiences with robotics, virtual reality, artificial intelligence, big data, and more.
-Visitors also get $5 off to MoPOP (and free admission to Everett’s Flying Heritage Collection) for up to a week after their visit.
-Admission is just $12 and children under 5 get in for free!
+Visitors also get free admission to Everett’s Flying Heritage Collection for up to a week after their visit.

 Don’t Miss the Museum of Pop Culture

 The Museum of Pop Culture, or MoPOP, is a non-profit museum that is dedicated entirely to pop culture.
 Here you can explore rock ‘n’ roll history and imaginary worlds all under one big, super-modern roof.
 Whether you’re inspecting the Wicked Witch of the West’s hat from The Wizard of Oz, taking a peek at an original manuscript page from Game of Thrones, or playing guitar to a crowd of screaming virtual fans, you won’t leave disappointed.
 The museum is also home to the Science Fiction and Fantasy Hall of Fame, where you can pay tribute to the genre’s greatest creators, from Mary W. Shelley to David Bowie.
 This place is the Mecca of pop culture, and even though admission is quite pricey ($30), you’ll be spoiling your inner nerd with discovery, inspiration, and some serious nostalgia.